-For those fire protection structures, systems, and components installed to satisfy NRC requirements, and designed to National Fire Protection Association (NFPA) codes and standards, the code edition in force at the time of the design and installation is the code of record to which the design is evaluated.
+For those fire protection structures, systems, and components installed to satisfy NRC requirements, and designed to National Fire Protection Association (NFPA) codes and standards, the code edition in force at the time of the design and installation is the code of record to which the design is evaluated, unless otherwise stated in the license application.
+The licensee may also have committed to follow certain NFPA codes in their license.
+Underwriter’s Laboratory (UL) certifications, or equivalent, should be used to determine the requirements for the performance of the system, and vendor manuals may identify requirements for installation, maintenance, and testing that are necessary for the system to perform its intended function.

-Deviations from the codes should be identified and justified in the license application or FHA.
+Deviations from the codes should be identified and justified in the license application or FHA and must be approved by the authority having jurisdiction (AHJ).
 A licensee may apply the equivalency concept in meeting the provisions of the NFPA codes and standards.
-When the licensestates that design “meets the NFPA code(s),” or “meets the intent of the NFPA code(s)” and does not identify any deviations from these codes, the NRC expects that the design conforms to the codes, and therefore the design should be inspected against the NFPA codes.
+This is not a deviation and does not necessarily require NRC approval.
+When the license application states that the design “meets the NFPA code(s),” or “meets the intent of the NFPA code(s)” and does not identify any deviations from these codes, the NRC expects that the design conforms to the codes, and therefore the design should be inspected against the NFPA codes.
+Even when not committed to in the license, the applicable NFPA codes contain guidance that may reveal inadequacies in the design and implementation of controls or the identification of hazards.

-he Director, Office of Nuclear Material Safety and Safeguards (NMSS), NRC, or designee is considered the to be the as described in NFPA documents.
+Unless otherwise specified in a license document, the Director, Office of Nuclear Material Safety and Safeguards (NMSS), NRC, or designee is considered the to be the AHJ as described in NFPA documents for NRC regulated activities.

-02.
+Once on site, the inspectors should initially determine what testing, training, hot work, welding, or cutting is scheduled to be performed by the licensee during the period of the inspection.
+From this, the inspectors should select sample activities to observe during the inspection.
+The inspectors should use the ISA Summary or other safety analysis to determine the risk-significant operations.
+The inspectors should inform a licensee representative that they would like to be kept informed of any change in the schedule of this work to ensure that an inspector observes the work.

+02.02 Preventative Controls.

+Inspection Requirements

+Determine whether the licensee controls combustibles, including transient combustibles, flammable liquids, and metal dusts, in accordance with license requirements and consistent with applicable licensee procedures, the FHA and/or ISA.

+Determine whether the licensee controls ignition sources, including hot work, in accordance with license requirements and licensee procedures and consistent with the FHA and/or ISA.